 - If the pasta is too dry add 1-2 tablespoons of pasta water at a time to bring the creamy consistency right back to the bucatini cacio e pepe.

-More hearty Italian pasta recipes
+More creamy pasta recipes

 Bucatini Cacio E Pepe